-1. Maximum occupancy of 50% of office capacity 2.
-If multi-tenant building, landlord should design a plan to allow for social distancing within common areas and if needed, designate employee(s) to monitor capacity limits and social distancing in shared building areas (e.g., lobby, elevator) 3.
-Landlord and tenant should limit the occupancy of common areas/ break rooms to allow for social distancing of 6-ft or greater by removing/ decommissioning furniture or staggering break times; this guideline is not intended to diminish employees break time requirements
+1. Manufacturer should design a plan to allow for social distancing within the workplace and if needed, designate employee(s) to monitor capacity limits and social distancing 2.
+Manufacturer should limit the occupancy of common areas/ break rooms to allow for social distancing of 6-ft. or greater by removing/decommissioning furniture or staggering break times; this guideline is not intended to diminish employees break time requirements